AMReX-Codes/amrex/_sources/Visualization.rst.txt

    performing translational or rotational operations on a camera to make a volume rendering in which the field of view moves through the simulation.
 In this case, one is applying a set of operations on a single object (a single plot file), rather than over a time series of data.
-For this workflow,  provides the ``parallel_objects()`` function.
+For this workflow, yt provides the ``parallel_objects()`` function.
 See this URL for more details: http://yt-project.org/doc/analyzing/parallel_computation.html#parallelizing-over-multiple-objects.

-   An example of MPI parallelization in  is shown below, where one animates a time series of plot files from an IAMR simulation while revolving the camera such that it completes two full revolutions over the span of the animation:
+   An example of MPI parallelization in yt is shown below, where one animates a time series of plot files from an IAMR simulation while revolving the camera such that it completes two full revolutions over the span of the animation:

+   .. highlight:: python

    ::